Privacy-Preserving Visual Localization with Event Cameras: Event-Based Localization Pipeline

-\fi Given a short stream of events recorded by an event camera, our method aims to find the 6DoF camera pose within a 3D map as shown in Figure~\ref{fig:teaser}.
+Given a short stream of events recorded by an event camera, our method aims to find the 6DoF camera pose within a 3D map as shown in Figure~\ref{fig:teaser}-(c).
 Event cameras are visual sensors that track brightness changes as a stream of events, $\mathcal{E}=\{e_i=(x_i, y_i, t_i, p_i)\}$, where $e_i$ indicates the brightness change of polarity $p_i \in \{+1, -1\}$ at pixel location $(x_i, y_i)$ and timestamp $t_i$.
+Compared to conventional image sensors, the outputs are sparse and asynchronous, and thus consumes less memory bandwidth and energy which makes the sensors amenable to mobile vision applications.

+Our localization method combines event-to-image conversion with image-based localization.
+We incorporate such a design choice as our method tackles the previously under-explored problem of finding the event camera pose with respect to a pre-built 3D map, also known as \textit{visual re-localization~\cite{lessmore}}.
+The problem is challenging due to large viewpoint differences compared to SLAM or odometry scenarios~\cite{devo,deep_event_tracking_1,deep_event_tracking_2}.
+As a result, existing methods directly using events~\cite{ev_loc_1, ev_loc_2,ev_feature_1,ev_feature_2,ev_feature_3,ev_feature_4} often exhibit unstable re-localization performance.
+Our approach can perform highly accurate localization even in difficult scenarios (fast motion, low lighting) for image-based methods~\cite{superpoint, sarlin2020superglue} by jointly leveraging the sensor-level benefits of events and the maturity of image-based localization.